asinpark123/asinpark123/README.md

 # Hi there, I am Ah Shin! 👋

-## I'm a Full-Stack Developer based in Auckland, New Zealand.
+## I'm a Front-end (aspiring to be Full-Stack) Developer based in Auckland, New Zealand.

 ##### NOW